-(a) In the case of illness of a dependent child or spouse of an employee, and when no one at the employee's home other than the employee can provide for the needs of the ill child or spouse, the employee shall be entitled, after notifying their supervisor, to use up to a maximum of two (2) days paid leave at any one time for this purpose.

-(b) The Employer may request a report from a qualified medical practitioner when it appears that a pattern of consistent absence is developing.

-(c) The provisions of this article shall apply to an employee's parent.
+- (a) After notifying their supervisor, an employee is entitled to use up to a maximum of five (5) days paid leave at any one time for the purpose of looking after an ill dependent child or spouse when no one at the employee's home other than the employee can provide for the needs of the child or spouse. - (b) The Employer may request a report from a qualified medical practitioner when it appears that a pattern of consistent absence is developing. - (c) The provisions of this article shall apply to an employee's parent.
 The Employer may require the written confirmation from a medical practitioner that the employee's attendance was required.

-19.4 Full-time Union or Public Duties
+19.4 Full-Time Union or Public Duties

-The Employer shall grant, on written request, leave of absence without pay:
+On written request the Employer shall grant, a leave of absence without pay for:

-(a) For employees to seek election in a Municipal, Provincial or Federal election, for a maximum period of ninety (90) days;

-(b) For employees selected for a full-time position with the Union or any body to which the Union is affiliated for a period of one (1) year;

-(c) For employees elected to a public office for a maximum period of five (5) years.
+- (a) employees seeking election in a municipal, provincial or federal election, for a maximum period of ninety (90) days; - (b) employees selected for a full-time position with the Union or any body to which the Union is affiliated for a period of one (1) year; - (c) employees elected to a public office for a maximum period of five (5) years.